pasws18/documentation/setupguide/setupguide.md

 Install Java, Node.js, npm, React Native, Android Studio and SDK.
 Set the IP of the backend.
-Build and execute the android app on your android phone or android virtual device (AVD).
+Build and execute the android app on android virtual device (AVD).

 ### Installing dependencies